6 Principles of Influence That Exploit Your Lizard Brain

 The concept of liking comes down to trust and when we like someone, it’s much easier to trust them than someone we don’t.

-People that are liked get promoted more often, listened to more often and will be more persuasive.
 How do you get people to like you?
 The same way you learn how to be a good salesman with business strategy development.

-- Become a good listener, listen actively and then ask questions repeating back what has been said–seek first to understand, then to be understood.
+- Become a good listener.
+Listen actively and then ask questions repeating back what has been said–seek first to understand, then to be understood.

 - Use language and body movement gestures that mirror who you are talking to, people naturally like people similar to themselves